fast-platform/fast-docker/README.md

 PROJECT_TEMPLATE=full
 ```

+If the install script fails to find the defined project, it will use Form.io's [default project](https://github.com/formio/formio-app-formio/blob/master/dist/project.json).

-If the mongodb database defined in the mongo connection string does not exist, then a new project will be initialized using the given project template.
+> If the mongodb database defined in the mongo connection string does not exist, then a new project will be initialized using the given project template.

 ## Authors